shyngel/RC6Block/README.md

 RC6Block
 ================

-Modern implementation of RC6 encryption in python.
+Easy to use implementation of RC6 encryption in python.

 Tested with a cpp implementation.